EvansNjgna/Simple-Art-Generator-in-JS/README.md

-This is a simple project utilizing html and CSS in building a simple pixel art generator using JavaScript.
+This project utilizes html and CSS in building a simple pixel art generator using JavaScript.